Deep-Symmetry/dysentery/README.md

 background will flash blue when the timestamp changes, and fade to black over the next second, until the next packet is received.

-Beneath the timestamp is a an interpretation of the meaning of the packet, as best we can currently understand it, with italic field labels corresponding to the byte fields identified in the [beats](https://djl-analysis.deepsymmetry.org/djl-analysis/beats.html)
+Beneath the timestamp is an interpretation of the meaning of the packet, as best we can currently understand it, with italic field labels corresponding to the byte fields identified in the [beats](https://djl-analysis.deepsymmetry.org/djl-analysis/beats.html)